 - Materials: timber, nails and rapid set concrete.

 - Cut and erect timber decking as per plans provided by the home owner.

 Will the work impact on others?

-Are the tools in good condition and appropriate to the task?
+Are the tools in good condition and appropriate for the task?

-- Make sure the nail guns are serviced regularly according to manufacturer's specifications.
+- Make sure the nail guns are serviced in accordance with the manufacturer's recommendations.

-- Power leads and tools should be tested and tagged to ensure they are in good condition.
+- Power leads should be tested and tagged to ensure they are in good condition.

-- Check that the safety guards are fitted and working properly on all tools.
+- Check that safety guards are fitted and working properly on all tools.

-What do I need to do before I'm on site?
+What do I need to do before we're on site?